pablorotten/hibernate-course/README.md

 #### @Embedded + @AttributeOverrides

-If not, you can still use the CVT setting in the annotations the column names:
+If not, you can still use the CVT setting in the annotations to override the column names:
 ```java
 @Embedded
 @AttributeOverrides({